Ziggy Lorenc: Citytv

-While working the switchboard at Citytv's 99 Queen Street East headquarters, Lorenc became part of the Switchettes—a group of young female office staffers the station sent around the city of Toronto for promotional activities and even human interest reporting.
+While working the switchboard at Citytv's 99 Queen Street East headquarters, Lorenc became part of the Switchettes—a group of young female office staff the station sent around the city of Toronto for promotional activities and even human-interest reporting.

 She continued going to acting auditions and soon got a part on the Canadian sketch comedy series Bizarre being shot in Toronto.
 Asking for time off from her Citytv duties in order to do Bizarre, she got rejected eventually and left Citytv.
 Her time on Bizarre was short, however, as she got fired after a couple of episodes.

 Without both jobs, Lorenc began waitressing at night at Bemelmans, a popular Toronto eatery, while going to acting auditions during the day.
 She soon got cast as one of the romantic leads in Copper Mountain, a 1983 comedy that was never completed though still got a limited video release, starring Alan Thicke and young impressionist comedian Jim Carrey.

 By 1984 she was back in the Citytv fold and was on hand during the launch of Much Music.

 Lorenc was also the star/host of the series Life on Venus Ave.
 She is currently heard on CFZM, hosting a late night program devoted to romantic music.

 She also had roles in movies White Room and Love, Sex and Eating the Bones.